VirtualBrainLab/vbl-docs/source/pinpoint/development.md

 If you use Github Desktop the `vbl-core` repository will automatically be pulled.
 If you are working on multiple VBL projects you should add the repository as a separate repo in Desktop and give it an alias, e.g. `Pinpoint-vbl-core`.

+#### Additional assets

+Some of the asset folders are too large to push to Github.
+We store these separately in a [Google Drive folder](https://drive.google.com/drive/folders/1aGtR8W7rTRgMShMX2Gn-8vXFp29jiwQT?usp=sharing).
+Download these and unzip them into the `/Assets/` folder in Pinpoint.

 #### Branch structure

 The latest minor release version (e.g. X.Y.**Z**) is kept on the **main** branch and released to the [/Pinpoint/](https://data.virtualbrainlab.org/Pinpoint/) folder.